Music School

 Instructors

-Steffen Scholl – E-Bass
+Steffen Scholl – Bassist

-Abeer Farouk – Vocal Coach
+Abeer Fouad – Vocal Coach

 Youssef Sherif- Percussionist

+A business administration graduate of the GUC and a passionate percussionist/drummer with over a decade of musical experience anchored in rhythmic exploration.
 Although still in the early stages of his career, Youssef has made significant strides by performing at a variety of musical events, both as a solo artist and as part of collaborative bands.
-He started his teaching career for almost 4 years, and since launching his teaching career, he has found immense joy in communicating with his students, creating an engaging and interactive learning environment.
+He started his teaching career almost 4 years ago and since launching his teaching career, he has found immense joy in communicating with his students, creating an engaging and interactive learning environment.

 Maram Elsabbagh – Pianist

-Maram Elsabbagh is a classically trained pianist, composer, and music producer, known for her versatile musical skills and innovative compositions.
-She holds performance certificates from Trinity College in London, Having completed grades 1 through 8 in piano, which laid the foundation for her nuanced artistry and technical prowess on the instrument.
+Maram Elsabbagh is a classically trained pianist, composer and music producer, known for her versatile musical skills and innovative compositions.
+She holds performance certificates from Trinity College in London, having completed grades 1 through 8 in piano, which laid the foundation for her nuanced artistry and technical prowess on the instrument.
 In addition to her solo work, Maram participated as a session keyboardist in various projects, contributing her unique sound to diverse musical styles.
 She has also composed and produced scores for multiple short films, showcasing her ability to create emotive and memorable soundscapes that enhance visual storytelling.
 With a passion for blending classical influence with contemporary music, Maram continues to explore new creative avenues and inspire audiences with her music.

 Abdallah Brakouky - Guitarist